Four Months Later

 Why are you offering this free?
 Yoo asked Han.

 "Because I enjoy interesting outcomes.
 You absorb it and die?
 Entertaining.
 You survive?
 More entertaining.
 Either way, I win."
 Han's expression turned serious.
-"But real reason: cosmic entities are watching you.
-Multiple factions want you.
-You're valuable.
-I prefer valuable things to survive long enough to become more valuable.
+"But real reason: Novas are watching you and here many factions want you.
+You're valuable, I prefer valuable things to survive long enough to become more valuable.
 This core helps that."

 "What's the catch?"

-"Catch is: if you survive, you owe me favor.
-One favor.
-Unspecified.
-To be called when I choose.
-Could be information.
-Could be action.
-Could be nothing.
-But you'll owe."
+"Catch is: if you survive, you owe me favor, one favor which is unspecified.
+To be called when I choose, It could be information, could be action, and probably if you're lucky would be nothing, but you'll owe."

 "Affirmative.
 However, benefit-to-risk ratio is favorable if host survives absorption.
 Recommendation: accept with caution."